tinify/wordpress-plugin/readme.txt

 = Q: How many images can I optimize for free? =
 A: In a default WordPress installation you can optimize around 100 images for free each month.
 WordPress creates different thumbnails of your images which all have to be compressed.
 Some plugins even add more sizes, so take a look at the *Settings > Media* page before you start optimization.

+= Q: How can I remove the 500 limit? =
+A: Just add your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/developers) to remove the limit.
+For a small fee the additional compressions above 500 will then be charged to your account at the end of each month.

 = Q: What happens to the optimized images when I uninstall the plugin? =
 A: When you remove the plugin all your optimized images will remain optimized.